 This spot here ceremoniously marks the end of your Miami to Key West drive.
 This is the end of the road – Mile Marker Zero.
 There are actually two signs, one on each side of the road – one for the end of the road, but also one for the beginning.

 Romantic Dinner at Latitudes on Sunset Key

-Finish off any good road trip in style with dinner at Latitudes vote one of the most romantic dinner spots in the country.
-If you want to get a table here, you should put your name on the list before you even start planning your road trip because they book up months in advance.
+Finish off any good road trip in style with dinner at Latitudes voted one of the most romantic dinner spots in the country.
+If you want a table here, you should put your name on the list before you even start planning your road trip.
+Dinner tables book up months in advance.
 If you have less time you can also dine here for lunch too, but you just won’t get the full effect without the sunset, but still some great food.